Dutch justice minister vows rioters will be prosecuted

-THE HAGUE, Netherlands (AP) — The Dutch justice minister said Tuesday that people arrested amid three nights of rioting sparked by the country’s coronavirus curfew will face swift prosecution.
+THE HAGUE, Netherlands (AP) — People arrested during three nights of rioting sparked by the Netherlands’ new coronavirus curfew will face swift prosecution, the Dutch justice minister said Tuesday as the nation faced its worst civil unrest in years.

-Ferd Grapperhaus said rioters would be quickly brought before courts by public prosecutors and face possible prison terms if convicted.
+Minister Ferd Grapperhaus said rioters would be quickly brought before the courts by public prosecutors and will face possible prison terms if convicted.

 “They won’t get away with it,” he told reporters in The Hague.

-His comments came as the Netherlands is facing its worst civil unrest in years, initially triggered by anger at the country’s tough lockdown, but increasingly fueled by calls for rioting swirling on social media.
+The rioting, initially triggered by anger over the country’s tough coronavirus lockdown, has been increasingly fueled by calls for rioting swirling on social media.
 The violence has stretched the police and led at times to the deployment of military police.

-Grapperhaus was speaking after a third night of rioting hit towns and cities in the Netherlands, with the most serious clashes and looting of stores in the port city of Rotterdam and the southern cathedral city of Den Bosch.
+Grapperhaus spoke after a third night of rioting hit towns and cities in the Netherlands, with the most serious clashes and looting of stores in the port city of Rotterdam and the southern cathedral city of Den Bosch.

-“If you rob people who are struggling, with the help of the government, to keep their head above water, it’s totally scandalous,” Grapperhaus told reporters in The Hague.
-He stressed that the curfew is a necessary measure in the fight against the coronavirus.
+“If you rob people who are struggling, with the help of the government, to keep their head above water, it’s totally scandalous,” Grapperhaus told reporters.
+He stressed that the 9 p.m. to 4:30 a.m. curfew is a necessary measure in the fight against the coronavirus.

+Rotterdam Mayor Ahmed Aboutaleb posted a video message on Twitter, asking rioters: “Does it feel good to wake up with a bag full of stolen stuff next to you?”

+He also appealed to parents of the young rioters, asking: “Did you miss your son yesterday?
+Did you ask yourself where he was?”

+The municipality in Den Bosch designated large parts of the city as risk areas for Tuesday night, fearing a repeat of the violence.
+Residents in Den Bosch took to the streets Tuesday to help with the cleanup as the city’s mayor said he would investigate authorities’ response to the rioting.

-A total of 184 people were arrested in Monday night’s unrest and police ticketed more than 1,700 people for breaching the 9 p.m. to 4:30 a.m. curfew.
-The fine for the breaching the curfew is 95 euros ($115).
+A total of 184 people were arrested in Monday night’s unrest and police ticketed more than 1,700 for breaching the curfew, a fine of 95 euros ($115).
 Officers around the country also detained dozens suspected of inciting rioting through social media.

 Police said rioters threw stones, fireworks and Molotov cocktails at officers.